 Tidal energy comes from naturally occuring tidal forces in the oceans.
-These forces are the result of gravitational attraction exerted by celestial bodies, particulary the moon and to a lesser extent the Sun, in conjunction with the Earth's natural rotation and spin.
+These forces are the result of gravitational attraction exerted by celestial bodies, particularly the moon and to a lesser extent the Sun, in conjunction with the Earth's natural rotation and spin.
 Currently, the largest tidal-based power generation facility is 254 MW, located in South Korea.
 Tidal power generation comes in two primary types, with a few other types still early in the research and development stage.

 The first primary type is called tidal stream generation.
 It harnesses the kinetic energy of the tides using a tidal stream generator, commonly called a tidal turbine.
 Functionally, these generators work similarly to a wind turbine, except harvesting water movement instead of wind movement.
 Because water is roughly 800 times as dense as air, these turbines are more expensive due to the additional structural engineering requirements necessary to operate.
 However, they can capture significantly more energy than a regular wind turbine of the same size due to the huge increase of flow density.
-These generators simply harvest energy from the tide as it comes and goes, and have minimal environmental impact.
+The environmental impact of these generators is not well understood due to the minimal number of installed systems.
+It is possible this project type may have an impact on fish and mammal migration, and fisheries activities, all of which would warrant further study.
 Figure E-8 below shows various types of tidal generators.